DMKEBUSINESSGMBH/jenkins-composer-trigger/README.md

 ComposerTrigger for Jenkins
 ===========================

-The ComposerTrigger schedules a build when a dependency of a composer project has an update
+The ComposerTrigger schedules a build when a dependency in a composer project has an update

 Configuration
 -------------